gnugat/gnugat.github.io/_carew/posts/2014-08-27-master-sf2-part-4-doctrine.md

         }
     }

-We Created a mock of `QuoteGateway` which returns a quote we created beforehand.
+We created a mock of `QuoteGateway` which returns a quote we created beforehand.

 Our changes are finished, let's run the tests: